cc-archive/open-ledger/README.md

 webpack
 ```

-It is run automatically on deploy.
+It is run automatically on deploy prior to a server-side call to `manage.py collectstatic`

 ## Testing